Ruan, County Clare: Location

 Ruan contains the parish church of St Mary's.
+The church's spire caught fire and collapsed after a lightning strike in December 2024.

 The Catholic parish of Dysart and Ruan has its parish office in Ruan.

 In 1977 a new school was opened on the outskirts of Ruan village, and the old school became a Community Hall used for indoor sports and social events.

 History

 In 1837 fairs were held twice yearly at Ruan.
 The sheep fair of 26 September was one of the most important in the county.
 At that time the villages of Ruan and Dysert each held a police station and each had a public school, educating about 660 children in all.

 Ruan railway station on the West Clare line opened in 1888 and closed on 1 October 1921.

 Early in the morning of 18 October 1920 Ruan barracks was attacked by 32 men of the Irish Republican Army (IRA) Mid-Clare Brigade.
 One member of the Royal Irish Constabulary (RIC) was killed and two wounded.
 The IRA men captured 15 rifles and 14 revolvers.